salmaalqahtani266-hue/Mudak/README.md

 ## Academic Project

-Madak is a web-based home maintenance platform developed as an academic project.
+Mudak is a web-based home maintenance platform developed as an academic project.
 It connects users with qualified technicians for various home services through a simple and user-friendly interface.

 ## Features